xiaomingaaa/xiaomingaaa.github.io/_pages/about.md

 My research interests mainly focus on Knowledge Graph and its application in biological problems.
 Currently I’m working on drug discovery and molecule edit/generation with model Transparency.

 # What’s new?
+* [09/2024] One paper about visual screening is accepted on *TKDE*! .

-* [04/2024] One paper about medicine recommendation based on causal inference was accepted by *CIKM 2024*!
+* [06/2024] One paper about medicine recommendation based on causal inference was accepted by *CIKM 2024*!
 Congratulations to Xiang Li.

 * [04/2024] One paper about graph domain adaptation was accepted by *Scientific Reports*!
 Congratulations to Zhuo Zeng.